saleemo97/CCSEP/README.md

    -- **Windows**:
-   Go to the following link to install the driver and install the Thread Safe version of the PHP Driver
+   Go to the following link to download the driver and make sure to download the Thread Safe (x64) version of the PHP Driver

    ```bash
    https://pecl.php.net/package/mongodb/1.17.1/windows